Sun970053/STM32F103C8T6-sdcard-test/README.md

-# SD card module test\nThis project is tested to STM32F103C8 board
+# SD card module test
+This project is tested to STM32F103C8 board